Dexter2099/Mining-Gym/README.md

 This prompt engineering project is adapted from [CBCodeHub/Mining-Gym](https://github.com/CBCodeHub/Mining-Gym).

 All original credit goes to the authors of the original work.
-This repo includes modifications and extensions for research and educational purposes.
+This repo was built from the ground up using prompts for research and educational purposes.

 ## Prompt Engineering